-- 158. Sanitary and Phytosanitary Measures Some members of the Working Party expressed concerns in relation to the use by China of sanitary and phytosanitary ("SPS") procedures as non-tariff barriers and raised specific instances where they considered that China's measures were not consistent with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures ("SPS Agreement").
-These members sought assurances that China would not use SPS measures to restrict trade, that SPS measures would only be imposed to the extent necessary to protect human, animal or plant life or health, and that such measures would be based fully on scientific principles. - 159.
+- 204. Some Members of the Working Party expressed concerns in relation to the use by China of sanitary and phytosanitary ("SPS") procedures as non-tariff barriers and raised specific instances where they considered that China's measures were not consistent with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures ("SPS Agreement").
+Members sought assurances that China would only use SPS measures to the extent necessary to protect human, animal or plant life or health, and that such measures would be based fully on scientific principles. - 205.
 The representative of China stated that pursuant to the provisions of the SPS Agreement, China applied SPS measures only to the extent necessary to protect the life and health of human beings, animals and plants.
-He also noted that most of China's SPS measures were equivalent to international standards, guidelines and recommendations.
+He also noted that most of China's SPS measures were based on international standards, guidelines and recommendations.
 China would not apply SPS measures in a manner which would act as a disguised restriction on trade.
 In accordance with the SPS Agreement, China would ensure that SPS measures would not be maintained without sufficient scientific evidence.
-The Working Party took note of these commitments. - 160.
-Members expressed the view that China should apply the SPS Agreement from the date of China's accession and should ensure conformity with the SPS Agreement of all its laws, regulations and practices relating to SPS measures.
-In response, the representative of China confirmed that China would fully apply the SPS Agreement from the date of accession and would ensure the conformity with the SPS Agreement of all of its laws, regulations and practices relating to SPS measures.
 The Working Party took note of these commitments.

-- 161. Members of the Working Party noted that China's notification of laws, regulations and other SPS measures, referred to in the Draft Protocol, was provided in document WT/ACC/CHN/33.
-Members of the Working Party agreed that this notification did not prejudge the legal status under the WTO Agreement of the nature or effects of the notified laws, regulations and other measures.
-The representative of China also submitted an action plan for implementation of China's SPS commitments, circulated to the Working Party in WT/ACC/CHN/XX.
-The action plan outlined the steps that China was taking to ensure full implementation of the SPS Agreement, including revision of its laws, regulations and other measures. - 162.
+- 206. Members of the Working Party expressed the view that China should comply with the SPS Agreement from the date of China's accession and should ensure conformity with the SPS Agreement of all its laws, regulations, decrees, requirements and procedures relating to SPS measures.
+In response, the representative of China confirmed that China would fully comply with the SPS Agreement and would ensure the conformity with the SPS Agreement of all of its laws, regulations, decrees, requirements and procedures relating to SPS measures from the date of accession.
+The Working Party took note of these commitments. - 207.
+Members of the Working Party noted that China's notification of laws, regulations and other SPS measures, referred to in the Draft Protocol, was provided in document WT/ACC/CHN/33.
+Members of the Working Party agreed that this notification did not prejudge the legal status under the WTO Agreement of the nature or effects of the notified laws, regulations and other SPS measures. - 208.
 The representative of China said that China had set up an SPS notification authority and an SPS enquiry point which would be notified to the SPS Committee.
-Laws, regulations, rules, standards and procedures relating to SPS measures, including inspection, had been published in publications such as the MOFTEC Gazette.
+SPS measures, including those relating to inspection, had been published in publications such as the MOFTEC Gazette.
 Information could also be gathered from the SPS notification authority or from China's SPS enquiry point.